masheharashid/colorize_prokudin_gorskii_collection/README.md

 ## Running the Notebook

 1. **Launch the Jupyter Notebook Interface**<br>
 Open the terminal and navigate to the project directory.
 Then, launch the Jupyter Notebook interface and open the Python notebook file:

    ```bash
    jupyter notebook colorize_prokudin_gorskii_collection.ipynb
    ```

 2. **Set Up Paths**<br>
-   You need to set the correct paths for results_dir and img_dir in the notebook.
+   Set the correct paths for ***results_dir*** and ***img_dir*** in the notebook.
 Locate the following sections:

    ```python
    # --- III.
 The Main Function: colorize() ---